msoicher/country-capital-game/README.md

 ### How to run locally
 1. Clone the repo, cd into it, and run `yarn`
 2. Then, run `yarn run dev` to start the server locally.

+If you aren't into all that jazz, a live version exists [here](https://country-to-capital.netlify.app/).

 Happy matching!